sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 ---
 {% include JB/setup %}

-**Table of Contents:**

-* toc
-{:toc}

-# 12. MongoDB (CSC) - Fornax-Platform

 [MongoDB][1] bridges the gap between key-value stores (which are fast and highly scalable) and traditional RDBMS systems (which provide rich queries and deep functionality).

 I think this makes MongoDB very interesting for applications that need high-performance and/or scalability, but also prefer using a rich persistent domain model with complex associations.
 There are of course tradeoffs to be aware of, such as relaxed transactional guarantees.

 The schema less structure is attractive from a developer productivity perspective, which is one of the two goals with Sculptor (quality is the other).

 **Table of Contents:**

+* toc
+{:toc}

 ## Part 1 - Setup Project for Business Tier